-Note 1: Including those serving as refundable deposits.
+Note 1: Financial assets measured at amortized cost included those serving as refundable deposits.

 Note 2: The Company is graded by referencing the rating of credit rating agencies, and its credit rating is classified as an investment grade if above BBB-, a credit rating below BBB- or no-rated are listed as a non-investment grade.